Welcome! I’m Jenny Simich from Borrow My Brains.

 Here are a few things to know about me:

 - I’m a woman of action.
-I don’t slow down and saying No is really hard for me.
-I have to remember that busyness doesn’t equate to productivity.
 These days I am channeling that energy into helping clients solve their thorny marketing issues.

 - I respect a client’s budget and choose the best options for the money being spent.
 I often act as an extension of the client’s staff and represent them when negotiating contracts.
 I can spot cost saving opportunities at 30 paces and don’t hesitate to ask for them.